kedacore/keda-docs/content/docs/2.0/scalers/postgresql.md

 The Postgresql scaler allows for two connection options:

 A user can offer a full connection string
 (often in the form of an environment variable secret)

-- `connection` postgreSQL connection string that should point to environment variable with valid value
+- `connectionFromEnv` postgreSQL connection string that should point to environment variable with valid value

 Alternatively, a user can specify individual arguments (host, userName, password, etc.), and the scaler will form a connection string internally.

 - `host:` Service URL to postgresql.
 Note that you should use a full svc URL as KEDA will need to contact postgresql from a different namespace
 - `userName:` Username for postgresql user
-- `password:` Password for postgresql user
+- `passwordFromEnv` Password for postgresql user
 - `port:` Postgresql port
 - `dbName:` Postgresql Database name
 - `sslmode:` SSL policy for communicating with database